RickofManc/fresh-casts/README.md

 ### Scope

 An agile approach of keeping the in scope features simple and aligned to the strategy for the MVP will be adopted.
-Below is a list of the leading features for the the Fresh Casts MVP.
+Below is a list of the leading features for the Fresh Casts MVP.

 #### In Scope Features
 * Create an accessible website that follows convention for sites built to inform.
 * Conventionally the site will have a fixed Header, Navbar and Footer.
-* Main Menu accessible through a hamburger icon.
+* Main Menu will be accessible through a hamburger icon.
 * By default, the homepage will show the latest posts in ascending order.
 * A clickable link will enable Fresh Casters to find out more information on the post.
-* Podcasts will be playable directly in the page browser.
+* Podcasts will be able ot click through to listen to shows in their host site.
 * A user account will provide access to Commenting, Liking, Posting.
-* Update own content - providing Fresh Casters with an option to edit their own posts.
+* Fresh Casters will be able to edit their own posts.
 * A 'Contact Us' page will enable Fresh Casters to get in touch with Site Admin.
 * An Accessibility Statement will inform of how Fresh Casts cares about accessibility.
-* The site will be responsive across differing devices, from mobile first design through to 5K screens supported.
+* The site will be responsive across differing devices, from mobile first design through to large +2300px wide screens supported.

 #### Out of Scope Features - for future release
 * Search and learn - Using keywords, Fresh Casters will be able to search and hone in their choices.
-* Recent activity - Pulling commenting, liking, posting data from across the site into Fresh Casters profile page.
+* Recent activity - Compiling users activity data from across the site into their profile page.
 * Podcast downloading - enabling Fresh Casters to listen offline.
-* Preferred app - allowing Fresh Casters to listen to a podcast in favourite listening app.
+* Preferred app - allowing Fresh Casters to listen to a podcast in their favourite listening app.
 * Fresh Casters will be supported with a page dedicated to FAQ's.
 * Single Sign On (SSO) - Use social apps such as Google, Facebook and Twitter to sign-in.
 * Connecting Fresh Casters - Provide chat service to allow the community to interact directly.